ruslandoga/plausible-self-hosted/README.md

 ### Email

-Plausible uses a SMTP server to send transactional emails e.g. account activation, password reset.
+Plausible CE uses a SMTP server to send transactional emails e.g. account activation, password reset.
 In addition, it sends non-transactional emails like weekly or monthly reports.

 #### `MAILER_ADAPTER`